-The Last 12 Months Of Insider Transactions At Kindred Group
+The Last 12 Months Of Insider Transactions At StrongPoint

-Notably, that recent purchase by Chief Executive Officer Henrik Tjärnström was not the only time they bought Kindred Group shares this year.
-Earlier in the year, they paid kr71.50 per share in a kr7.1m purchase.
-That means that even when the share price was higher than kr46.80 (the recent price), an insider wanted to purchase shares.
+Notably, that recent purchase by Chief Executive Officer Jacob Tveraabak was not the only time they bought StrongPoint shares this year.
+They previously made an even bigger purchase of kr328k worth of shares at a price of kr12.29 per share.
+That means that an insider was happy to buy shares at above the current price of kr10.60.
 Their view may have changed since then, but at least it shows they felt optimistic at the time.
-We always take careful note of the price insiders pay when purchasing shares.
+In our view, the price an insider pays for shares is very important.
 It is generally more encouraging if they paid above the current price, as it suggests they saw value, even at higher levels.

-Over the last year, we can see that insiders have bought 286.11k shares worth kr19m.
-On the other hand they divested 7426 shares, for kr418k.
-Overall, Kindred Group insiders were net buyers last year.
-You can see a visual depiction of insider transactions (by individuals) over the last 12 months, below.
+StrongPoint insiders may have bought shares in the last year, but they didn't sell any.
+The chart below shows insider transactions (by individuals) over the last year.
 If you click on the chart, you can see all the individual transactions, including the share price, individual, and the date!

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.